donadroni/HVdischarge/README.md

       python ngi.py

-Use the graphical interface to:
+Usage the graphical interface to:
 Select or add discharge profiles.
 Start, pause, or stop the discharge process.
 Monitor live data or reset the graph and energy counter.